 The income you make each year can have a direct effect on every part of your financial future, including your savings, your retirement, and your ability to pay down your debt.

 To get you started, consider setting a goal to increase your income by 5 percent this year.

 If you are a non-exempt employee (not eligible for overtime pay) working for a company or corporation, your salary is set and any increase you may desire is likely out of your control.
 This may make setting a goal of increasing your income by 5 percent this year seem unattainable.

 But like many similarly employed Americans, you may likely receive an annual salary increase from your employer at the start of each fiscal year.
-When you view this increase as an integral part of reaching your goal of 5 percent, this increase — which averaged 3.0 percent in 2021 — means that you may start the year having already achieved 40 percent ̶ or even upwards of 60 percent ̶ of your goal!
+When you view this increase as an integral part of reaching your goal of 5 percent, this increase — which were projected to average roughly 4.1 percent in 2023 — means that you may start the year having already achieved most of your goal!

 Why set a goal?

 Another way to look at this is how much money you may make during your working years.
 And a small percentage change each year ̶ the difference between 2 percent and 5 percent, for example ̶ can make a big difference over time.

 Camila is 30 years old and makes $75,000 per year.
 She works for a company that gives employees a 2 percent salary increase each year.
 Assuming she stays with the company until retirement at age 67 — and does not receive any other merit or salary increase – Camila could potentially receive over the next 37 years a total cumulative income of about $4 million.
 If Camila were to take steps to increase her income by another 3 percent — or 5 percent total — each year, by the time she retires at age 67 she will have generated about $7.5 million in cumulative income, or almost twice as much.

 Of course, the above hypothetical example does not take taxes or other factors into consideration, but it is just used to show the difference even a small percentage increase can make.